rsepulveda2/rsa-form/README.md

 	<link href="/stylesheets/rsa-form.css" media="screen" rel="stylesheet" type="text/css" />
 	<script src="/javascripts/rsa-form.js" type="text/javascript"></script>

-Your controller will receive the data as:
+Your controller will receive the data as: (depending on which partial that you are using)

 	params[:login] and params[:password] and params[:password_confirmation]